-San Francisco Transportation Plan 2040 (SFTP)

-The San Francisco Transportation Plan, prepared by the San Francisco County Transportation Authority and adopted by the Transportation Authority Board in December 2013, is the blueprint for San Francisco's transportation system development and investment over the next 30 years.
+The SFMTA Capital Plan is used to inform San Francisco Transportation Plan 2040 (SFTP) transportation funding priorities for the City The San Francisco Transportation Plan, prepared by the San Francisco County Transportation Authority and adopted by the Transportation Authority Board in December 2013, is the blueprint for San Francisco's transportation system development and investment over the next 30 years.
 The SFTP brings all transportation modes, operators, and networks together, with a view to improving travel choices for all users.
 Through detailed analysis, interagency collaboration, and public input, the SFCTA evaluated ways to improve the transportation system with existing and potential new revenues.
 The SFTP recommends a diverse investment and expansion plan, as well as policy changes, which help generate revenues that fund a significant amount of SFMTA's capital needs.
 It also contains a SF Investment Vision that departs from business as usual and envisions how San Francisco could achieve more with potential bond measures and new sources of local revenue.
 SFTP will be updated as part of the Connect SF program.